codem8s/autograph/README.md

 1. Signer (CLI tool) signs a manifest using a provided key an puts the signature in the manifest.
 2. Verifier (an admission controller) checks the signature with a provided certificate.
-3. If the signature is correct the manifest is deployed (or more precisly, it's is handed over to other admission controllers).
+3. If the signature is correct the manifest is deployed (or more precisely, it's is handed over to other admission controllers).

 ## Build from source code